Boyiliee/AOD-Net/README.md

 # AOD-Net
-AOD-Net is a light-weight but effective end-to-end dehazing nerual network.
+AOD-Net is a light-weight but effective end-to-end dehazing neural network.

 It is very easy and fast for you to train or test.